How to Sell Newspaper Advertising to Retail Businesses

 Check out a car dealership's TV commercial.
 In 30 seconds, there's only time to gloss over the details of a closeout sale and have enough time to tell viewers where to find the car lot.
 On the radio, you can't even see the cars.

-You can sell the client on choosing the correct type of newspaper ad to meet his needs and his budget.
-If that same client goes to a TV or radio station, his only choices are likely a :10, :15 or :30 spot.
-With newspaper advertising, they can study the rate card to choose to advertise just his logo, address, and phone number, or a full-color ad that can highlight his entire inventory.
+You can sell the client on choosing the correct type of newspaper ad to meet their needs and their budget.
+If that same client goes to a TV or radio station, their only choices are likely a :10, :15 or :30 spot.
+With newspaper advertising, they can study the rate card to choose to advertise just their logo, address, and phone number, or a full-color ad that can highlight their entire inventory.
 For businesses new to advertising, buying a print ad is a more low-key decision than trying to decide how to produce a complicated, expensive TV commercial.
 Use that advantage to calm nerves and get the deal signed.

 They Are Ideal for Coupons

 The couponing craze makes a compelling argument for you to sell newspaper advertising to a reluctant business owner.
 Many businesses yearn for an increase in floor traffic.
 Putting a coupon into a print ad is an ideal way for them to get more people through their doors.

 TV or radio commercials may say, "Mention this ad for 5% off", but that's likely not the same sure-fire traffic booster as having a printed coupon that gets into the customer's hand.
 Plus, a business has an easier time managing expiration dates with a print ad than in the fine print that flies by in a TV commercial.

 A possible side benefit to your newspaper is that a great coupon promotion might actually boost newsstand sales.
 A great offer of $20 off a pair of jeans might have some people buying two, five or more papers just to get the coupons.